What Are the Special Aspects of Project Management in the Educational Sector?

 2. Use the right data to compare

-Before starting any project, it’s worth to make sure you have the right data and can prepare it for its integration in any planning software.
+Before starting any project, it’s worth making sure you have the right data and can prepare it for its integration in any planning software.
 This can take time, but it’s crucial to begin as earlier as possible.

 Actually, the lack of good data records as the baseline to start an educational project can be one of the most common problems that many institutions may face.